Utrecht tram shooting: Perpetrator

-Tanis grew up in Turkey and came to the Netherlands in 1993 with his parents and two brothers.
-His parents divorced in 2008 and since then he has lost contact with his father.
+Tanis was born on 2 July 1981 in Yozgat Province, Turkey, and came to the Netherlands in 1993 with his parents and two brothers, due to political persecution.
+His parents divorced in 2008 and since then he had lost contact with his father.
 Until 2017, he lived mainly with his mother.
 In the Utrecht neighborhood Kanaleneiland, Tanis is known for his hair color as 'De Rode Turk' or 'Lokman'.

 As of 2011, Tanis has been intermittently addicted to hard drugs.
 According to his family and local residents, he was very aggressive when he used drugs, and, apart from his interactions with other drug users, he was almost always seen alone.
-In the periods between his addictions he focused more on his Islamic faith.
-At the time of his arrest, Tanis was about to be evicted from a rent arrears, and he also had outstanding fines.
+In the periods between his addictions he focused more on his Sunni faith.
+At the time of his arrest, Tanis was about to be evicted due to rent arrears, while he also had outstanding fines.
 He lived alone at the time, but was engaged and had wedding plans.

+In Turkish media, it was sometimes reported that Tanis was a supporter of Kaplanism and by extension the Caliphate State, an Islamist movement designated a terrrorist organsiation by Turkey.
+This was based on a report of the NCTV, which linked someone in Tanis' environment to Kaplanism.
+Said individual was the brother of Tanis, but it was noted that Tanis himself appeared to have no affiliation with the movement, with his drug addiction making it unlikely that he followed the movement's particularly stringent rules.